Things to Consider When Designing Your Alfresco Dining Area

 Once you have an idea of what you would like, consult a landscape designer.
 With their expert advice you can transform your vision and sketch into a real life oasis.
 Armstone has a select few landscape companies they can recommend depending on your preferences in style and cost

 Not sure where to start with your sketch and inclusions?
-Consult Google, Pinterest and sites like Houzz for inspiration.
+Consult Google, Pinterest and Instagram for inspiration.
 Also browse landscape design posts, speak to friends and family, or pay a visit to the Armstone showroom in Glebe and one of our expert staff can help you.

 Plan for all weather